How a Block is Made

 - Output: The End Cap proof, its public inputs (including

-), and the state deltas (the actual changed leaf values in the user'sCSTATE
+end_cap_result_hashandguta_stats_hash), and the state deltas (the actual changed leaf values in the user'sCSTATEtrees).

 - Inputs/Witnesses: